clitic/signauth/README.md

   </a>
 </p>

 *signauth* is a deep learning model built using pytorch which can authenticate handwritten signatures using cnn image classification.
 Model can differentiate between fake and real handwritten signatures.
-Model is also available in tensorflow lite format for building and binding on mobile devices.
+Model needs labels for every signatures (*supervised learning*).
+For more precision model uses image of **256x256** pixels, this cause in higher model sizes but accuracy is more.

 Model was able to get 98.8999% accuracy on test images.
 You can download that model from [google drive](https://drive.google.com/uc?export=download&id=1MB6FgraqQpwXP9E8kHlgW3qHJpxUcj6P).

-For more precision model uses image of **256x256** pixels, this cause in higher model sizes but accuracy at human level is more.

-Model needs labels for every signatures (*supervised learning*).
-If model is trained with low data it will cause lack in accuracy.
-When trained with two signs, if third unknown unclassified sign is passed to model then prediction is very bad.
-It classifies sign from one of the classes from present classes.

-The development handwritten signatures dataset is used from [kaggle](https://www.kaggle.com/divyanshrai/handwritten-signatures "dataset") datasets.
+The development handwritten signatures dataset is used from this [kaggle](https://www.kaggle.com/divyanshrai/handwritten-signatures "dataset") dataset.

 ## Getting Started